 Top CIOs acknowledge they are wasting millions (take your pick – BSPs, EURs, or USDs) on layered security defences because these technologies blindly trust keys and certificates, according to research we just completed with independent research firm, Vanson Bourne.
 The bad guys use unprotected keys and certificates to bypass these security defences, exploiting keys and certificates to hide in encrypted traffic, spoof websites, deploy malware, and steal data.

 The research reveals CIOs understand they are wasting millions because these layered security defences like FireEye can’t stop half of the attacks.
-Gartner predicts that by 2017, more than half of the network attacks targeting enterprises will use encrypted traffic to bypass controls; these technologies can’t defend against any of that.
+More and more network attacks targeting enterprises use encrypted traffic to bypass controls; these technologies can’t defend against any of that.

 The recently released annual threat report by Dell describes the growth in SSL/TLS decryption as a “mixed bag.”
 In Q4 2015, SSL/TLS connections comprised an average of over 64% of web connections, and, throughout 2015, each month increased by 53% over the corresponding month in 2014, on average.
 Although SSL/TLS is used to secure communications and connections, it’s also used increasingly by cybercriminals as an attack vector.
 When discussing the Dell report, Business Wire explains, “Using SSL or TLS encryption, skilled attackers can cipher command and control communications and malicious code to evade intrusion prevention systems (IPS) and anti-malware inspection systems.”